-- Remove your vinyl cover from your bar stool by taking the nails or staples out and hold the material onto the seat using a screwdriver or hammer.
+- Remove your vinyl cover from your bar stool by taking the nails or staples out and holding the material onto the seat using a screwdriver or hammer.
 Pull the vinyl off in one piece, if you can, to utilize it as a pattern for a new cover.
-Lay your old cover upon a newspaper piece then trace around it using a pencil in order to create a pattern.
+Lay your old cover upon a newspaper piece, then trace around it using a pencil in order to create a pattern.

 - Trim a fresh piece of upholstery or vinyl fabric utilizing the pattern that was made from the older vinyl piece.
 Put the fabric onto a sturdy surface, like a floor or table, in order for the wrong side to be facing upward.

-- Inspect seat’s padding to check if it’s usable.
+- Inspect the seat’s padding to check if it’s usable.
 Take off the padding if there are worn spots or holes, and trim one piece of 1”- or 2”-thick upholstery foam to the seat’s shape.

-- Separate the bar stool seat into quarters visually then tack a section of vinyl or fabric to the stool’s bottom from every quarter using a nail or staple.
+- Separate the bar stool seat into quarters visually, then tack a section of vinyl or fabric to the stool’s bottom from every quarter using a nail or staple.
 Turn the stool while tacking to make sure the vinyl or fabric stays flat on your seat.